Processors

 Some registers aren't for computation but rather to provide information (status) or put the processor in a particular mode of operation (control).

-This register contains the address (in memory) of the next "instruction" to be executed.
+The instruction pointer register contains the address (in memory) of the next "instruction" to be executed.

 The Fetch-Execute Cycle